 - multiple references to domestic abuse

-- brief references to rape, racism, drug abuse, and alcohol abuse
+- brief references to rape, racism, substance and alcohol use disorders

 Queer representation in How to Be Good includes: